tdemin16/nlu-project/README.md

 $ conda env create -n nlu --file environment.yml
 ```

-I have also exported the requirements for a pip virtual environment.
+I have also exported the requirements for a pip virtual environment (but I recommend to use conda).
 So to create a pip virtual environment, run:
 ```bash
 $ python3 -m venv nlu_env
 $ source nlu_env/bin/activate